HarryDayHD/hugo-theme-one/README.md

 Minor fork of [hugo-theme-one](https://github.com/resugary/hugo-theme-one) for personal use.

 Change list:
-* Minor bug fixes.
+* Increased spacing and added bar between navigation links for clarity
-* Replaced highlight.js (run-time syntax highlighting) with [default Hugo highlighter 'Chroma'](https://gohugo.io/content-management/syntax-highlighting/) (generation-time).
+* Replaced highlight.js (run-time syntax highlighting) with [default Hugo highlighter 'Chroma'](https://gohugo.io/content-management/syntax-highlighting/) (compile-time).
   One less resource to download, less JS to run.
 Google PageSpeed found highlight.js hindered page speed.
 * Added 404 page.
-* TODO Add dynamic copyright year footer.
+* Added dynamic copyright year footer.
+* Un-hidden post date at bottom of single posts

+Problems left:
+* No taxonomy (tags/categories) pages, despite styling in place to include them.
+* Not very clear that the site-name link is the posts page.
+* On small devices, with many header links, there is collision.
+* No site map.
+* The menu bar parameters are not passed in correctly.
+* The whole single/list structure seems incorrect.
+May be wrong about this
-* TODO?
-Remove webfonts.
+* Remove webfonts?
-* TODO Add taxonomy pages
+* Perform all recommended Google PageSpeed optimisations
+* Better support for social links?

 Original readme below: